vladstojna/energy-profiler/README.md

 ## Examples

-Configuration file used for profiling the main function:
+Configuration file used for profiling the `hello` function:

 ```xml
 <config>